 Case 2: The Girl with Eidetic Memory

-The girl was able to fuse the pattern together in his mind and form a stereogram, which she saw as a three-dimensional image floating above the surface.
+The girl was able to fuse the pattern in his mind and form a stereogram, which she saw as a three-dimensional image floating above the surface.
 A couple of days later, when questioned by the researcher, she could draw each pattern with astonishing accuracy.

 The case study of Elizabeth – this is the name of the girl – was published in Nature.
 However, in a comical turn of events, the researcher later married the girl, and she was never tested again.